matomatical/8bIT-Project/README.md

 Once you have those installed, you'll be able to follow these steps to get the project from the bitbucket repository and into Unity.

-* First you’ll want to create a folder for the repository, and then download the repository and put it in that folder.
+* First you'll want to create a folder for the repository, and then download the repository and put it in that folder.
-* Next, you’ll want to open up Unity.
+* Next, you'll want to open up Unity.
 * Click on the "Open" button, navigate to and choose the folder you downloaded the repository to.
-* If you haven’t already, make sure you’ve told Unity where the Android SDK is on your computer.
+* If you haven't already, make sure you've told Unity where the Android SDK is on your computer.
 You can do this by going to Unity preferences, then external tools.
 * All done!
-The project should open up in Unity no worries!
+The project should open up in Unity, no worries!

 ##### Deploying to Android Device Manually